0x1B05/english/kaoyan/content/writing.typ

 Write a notice to recruit a student for Prof. Smith's research project on campus sports activities.
 Specify the duties and requirements of the job.

-- You should write about 100 words on the ANSWER SHEET.
+- You should write about 100 words.
 - Do not use your own name at the end of the notice; use “Li Ming” instead.
-(10 points)

 ==== Notice of Recruitment for Student Research Assistant

-Prof. Smith is currently seeking a diligent and motivated student to join his research project focusing on campus sports activities.
-The successful candidate will assist in collecting and analyzing data related to student participation in sports, organizing focus group discussions, and contributing to the preparation of research reports.
+Prof. Smith is currently *seeking* a *diligent* and *motivated* student to join his research project focusing on campus sports activities.
+The successful candidate will *assist in* collecting and analyzing data related to student participation in sports, organizing *focus group discussions*, and contributing to the preparation of research reports.

-Requirements for the position include strong analytical skills, proficiency in statistical software, and excellent written and verbal communication abilities.
-Prior experience in research or sports management is highly desirable.
-The candidate must also demonstrate a keen interest in promoting physical fitness and well-being among students.
+#underline[_Requirements for the position include_] strong analytical skills, *proficiency in* statistical software, and excellent written and *verbal* communication abilities. #underline[_*Prior experience* in research or sports management is highly desirable._] The candidate must also *demonstrate* a *keen* interest in *promoting physical fitness and well-being* among students.

-This is a unique opportunity to gain valuable research experience and contribute to enhancing the campus sports program.
-Interested students should submit their resumes and a cover letter to the department office by July 25th.
-For further inquiries, please contact the department secretary.
+#underline[_This is a unique opportunity to gain valuable research experience and contribute to enhancing the campus sports program._] *Interested* students should submit their resumes and *a cover letter* to the *department office* by July 25th. #underline[For further inquiries, please contact the *department secretary*.]

 We look forward to your applications!